 Legume-based soups

-Shakes made with regular milk/ yoghurt/ice cream
+Shakes made with regular milk/ yogurt/ice cream

 Unsweetened fruit juices